Exploring the impact of multi-agent wealth exchange model on inequality reduction: Simulation parameter choices and validation of the robustness

 \section{Simulation parameter choices and validation of the robustness}

-We perform Monte Carlo simulations of wealth exchange following the rules set in the earlier section.
-For all the simulations presented here, we consider $10^{4}$ realizations of the system and perform an ensemble averaging to compute the wealth distribution.
-Further, to understand the steady behavior of the wealth distribution and the impact of the total number of agents, we perform two numerical experiments, one by choosing different total number of agents, $N \in \{100,500,1000\}$ for a total of $10^{6}$ collisions with the triadic interaction and other by keeping the total number fixed to $100$ but choosing different number for the total number of collisions, $T \in \{10^4, 10^5, 10^6\}$.
-The result of the experiments is shown in Figure~\ref{fig:size}.
+We perform Monte Carlo simulations of wealth exchange dynamics following the rules specified in the earlier section.
+For all the simulations presented here, we consider $10^{4}$ independent realizations of the system and perform an ensemble averaging to compute the wealth distribution.
+Unless otherwise stated, all agents are initialized with unit wealth, so that the initial total wealth is equal to the total number of agents.

+Further, to understand the steady behavior of the wealth distribution and the impact of the total number of agents, we perform two sets of numerical experiments with triadic interactions.
+In the first experiment, we vary the total number of agents, $N \in \{100,500,1000\}$, while keeping the total number of collisions fixed at $T = 10^{6}$.
+In the second experiment, we fix the number of agents at $N = 100$ and vary the total number of collisions, $T \in \{10^4, 10^5, 10^6\}$.
+For each choice of $(N,T)$, we compute the wealth distribution after the prescribed number of collisions and then average over $10^4$ realizations.
+The results of the experiments are shown in Figure~\ref{fig:size}.
 In the left panel of the figure, the distributions are shown after $10^{6}$ iterations and averaging over $10^{4}$ independent realizations for different numbers of total agents.
 The distribution function is plotted after a normalization with the mean wealth $\langle w\rangle=\text{Total wealth}/\text{Total number of agents}$.
-We observe a complete overlap of the distribution functions, implying its invariance on the system size.
-In the right panel, we present the normalised distribution functions with $N=100$ and for different numbers of total iterations.
-Here, we also observe a complete overlap of the distribution functions, implying the system's steady behavior following the triadic interaction.
-Following such checks, for the simulations presented in the rest of the paper, we consider $N=100$ and $T=10^{6}$ as our choice of the external parameters.
+We observe a complete overlap of the distribution functions within statistical uncertainty, implying its invariance on the system size.
+In the right panel, we present the normalized distribution functions with $N=100$ and for different numbers of total iterations.
+Here, we also observe a complete overlap of the distribution functions, implying the system's steady behavior following the triadic interaction. {The complete overlap of the distributions across different choices of $N$ and $T$ confirms that our subsequent results are robust with respect to finite size and finite collision time effects.
+Consequently, for all simulations presented in the remainder of the paper, we fix the system size to $N=100$ (with unit initial wealth per agent) and the total number of collisions to $T=10^{6}$.}

 As a check of the robustness of the triadic interaction, we present in Figure~\ref{fig:topology}, the distribution functions obtained from the two different types of interactions, as mentioned earlier, for 6-agents.
 One type considers a`two-triplet' kernel (Eq. \ref{eq:k9}) and the other type considers a `three-dyad' kernel (Eq. \ref{eq:k11}).
 We observe an overlap of the distribution functions for both types, which implies the robustness of the triadic interaction against the known DY model of binary exchange.